 The Minister of Religion Visa was first introduced in the UK in 2008, and it is part of the point-based system for skilled individuals.
-To qualify for this visa, you will need to score 70 points: 50 for attributes, 10 for performance, and 10 for English.
+To qualify for this visa, you will need to score 70 points: 50 for religion visa requirements for attributes, 10 for performance, and 10 for English.

 This visa route is for the purpose of religious workers who wish to come to the UK under the Skilled Worker or Temporary Worker Routes.
-Applicants need a job offer from an employer (sponsor) based in the UK, which will require a Certificate of Sponsorship.
+Applicants need a job offer from a religious worker or an employer (sponsor) based in the UK, which will require a Certificate of Sponsorship.

 To learn more about the Minister of Religion route, you can get in touch with our immigration lawyers in London.

 - How do I switch to this visa?

 - Can I take a second job as a Minister of Religion Visa holder?

 - What are the Minister of Religion Visa fees?

 Minister of Religion Visa overview